shalg5/North_Carolina_Real_Estate_Trend_Dashboard/README.md

 ## Key Insights

 * **Median Home Price:** Across North Carolina, the median home value is around \$310K, with a consistent upward trend.
-* **Regional Differences:** Certain counties show above-average YoY growth (like Sunbury), while others lag behind, creating clear winners and underperforming regions.
+* **Regional Differences:** Certain regions show above-average YoY growth (like Sunbury), while others lag behind, creating clear winners and underperforming regions.
 * **Sustained Growth:** Most regions are on a positive trajectory, indicating stable demand and limited risk of price decline in the near term.
-* **Long-Term CAGR (Compound Annual Growth Rate):** Over the last 3 years, some regions (like Aberdeen) demonstrate a CAGR of 5–7%, suggesting sustained appreciation and long-term investment value.
+* **Long-Term CAGR (Compound Annual Growth Rate):** Over the last 3 years, some regions (like Aberdeen) have demonstrated a CAGR of 5–7%, suggesting sustained appreciation and long-term investment value.

 ---